Welcome to Year 3!

 Check your child’s book bag regularly for any letters sent home.
 If you supplied your email address, most correspondence will be sent to you electronically.

-You should also send a letter to inform us when your child has a medical or dental appointment.
+You should also inform us when your child has a medical or dental appointment.

 If your child has an injury or illness which prevents them from taking part in PE or Games, please send a letter into school so that we are aware.